Influencer marketing 2021: 8 tools for in-depth research and many tips

 For newbie marketers, the more followers an influencer has, the more leads their campaign will generate, right?
 Wrong!
 The biggest mistake a marketer can make is to go chasing follower numbers.
 A study by Experticity found out that 82% of consumers are “highly likely” to follow a recommendation made by a micro-influencer.

-Oftentimes, micro-influencers are focusing on a specific niche: they can talk about growing plants, reading Tarot cards, reviewing different bikes, and so on.
+Oftentimes, micro-influencers are focusing on a specific niche: they can talk about growing plants, reading Tarot cards, reviewing different bikes, visiting interesting tourist destinations, and so on.
 This helps you choose an influencer whose followers are certainly in your target audience.
+Additionally, you can include in your brand advocates a pool of bloggers who live in your business location.
 Laser-focused marketing is the best kind of marketing!

 Another advantage of micro-influencers is the relationships with their audience.
 Due to the size of their following, they are able to build a more genuine and authentic connection with their followers, and thus, people trust their recommendations much more than those of a macro-influencer.